 -Hikers can also access a trail near the A-Frame Bridge by the Naturalist Cabin to head to Cedar Falls and Ash Cave.
 It is a one-way 6-mile hike to Ash Cave, and there is no bus service for return hikers.

--A wheelchair/stroller accessible trail running from the Park/Camp office past the visitor center to Lodge Road.
-It is a little more than a half mile in length and includes a brand new ramp and observation deck at Upper Falls.
+-A wheelchair/stroller accessible trail runs from the Park/Camp office past the visitor center to Lodge Road.
+It is a little more than a half-mile in length and includes a ramp and observation deck at Upper Falls.